adap/flower/baselines/fedbn/README.md

 # Reproduces the results in Table 3 of the paper.
 python -m fedbn.main --multirun num_rounds=100 client=fedavg,fedbn

-# If you want to repeat the same experiment 5 times with differen random seeds (none fixed in the code)
+# If you want to repeat the same experiment 5 times with different random seeds (none fixed in the code)
-# adding '+repeat_num=range(5)' adds an aunshiliary new parameter (not used in the code) that forces the --multirun
+# adding '+repeat_num=range(5)' adds an aunxhiliary new parameter (not used in the code) that forces the --multirun
 # to run a total of 2x5 configs
 python -m fedbn.main --multirun num_rounds=100 client=fedavg,fedbn client_resources.num_gpus=0.2 '+repeat_num=range(5)'